CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/startup.md

 - update source from `origin/main` with the clean-`main` guard

-The launch option starts FastAPI and a lightweight Node server for the existing production Angular bundle, waits only for the UI port to respond, opens the browser, and then exits the menu.
+The launch option starts FastAPI and a lightweight Node server for the existing production Angular bundle, waits only for the UI port to respond, attempts to open the browser, and then exits the menu.
+If Windows denies the automatic browser launch, both services remain running and the launcher prints the UI URL for manual opening.
 The Node server serves the bundle, applies Angular SPA fallback, and proxies `/api` to FastAPI.
 The Angular shell displays the XREPORT startup surface while it polls `/api/health`; routed pages are not created until the backend reports `status: "ok"`.